 Help protect natural resources by being a minimal impact visitor.

 - Take all your rubbish out of the park.
 Pack strong sealable bags or containers to store food and rubbish.

 - Keep creeks clean—they provide valuable habitat for wildlife including rare frogs.
 Be aware that sunscreen lotions and insect repellents pollute water and harm aquatic life.
 Avoid contaminating the water when swimming.

 - Leave domestic animals at home.
 They are not allowed in Kondalilla National Park.
-Domestic animals can distress or kill native animals that live here.

 See Caring for parks for more information about protecting our environment and heritage in parks.